maleghast/birthdayman-sqlite/README.md

 Simply run the following in the root of the project to add a Birthday that you want to remember:

-nbb app.cljs
+node index.mjs

 If you want to see a list of commands available, use:

-nbb app.cljs help
+node index.mjs help